spaceshark123/NeuralNetwork/README.md

-# Neural Network Implementation in Java
+# Neural Network in Java

 This project provides a flexible and extensible implementation of a multithreaded feedforward neural network in Java with popular optimizers included, wrapped up in a console user interface with a realtime accuracy graph visualizer while training.
 The neural network is designed to be easy to use and customize, making it a valuable tool for various machine learning and deep learning tasks.
+This was made without any external machine learning, math, or other libraries to aid in its creation (pure Java, at least for the base class).

 ## Table of Contents